 Because collagen has such a well-rounded amino acid profile, it provides key nutrients our diet might otherwise be lacking.
 Amino acids are important because they help regenerate tissue, promote healthy digestion, support and stimulate the immune system, reduce inflammation, regulate the nervous system, plus more!

 Why collagen is important for our family’s health

 Because collagen protein (also known as gelatin) offers so many benefits, it’s clear why anyone would want to incorporate it into their daily routine.
 There are a few specific reasons we make sure we get it in every day.

-- It is high in protein, 17 grams per serving, in fact.
+Gelatin is high in protein.
+17 grams per serving, in fact.
 It packs quite the satiating punch when added to smoothies, ice cream, jello and pudding, making it an easy part of a quick breakfast or snack in our house of busy boys.
 Fast protein is a must around here.

 Banana Protein Pudding